k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/15_tdm_integrating_the_tdm_portal_with_broadway_editors.md

 ### Distribution - TDM Implementation Instructions

 - Use the **RandomDistribution** Actor to return a value based on the distribution parameters.
 Set the default distribution parameters.
-- Set the distribution's input as **external** in order to display them parameters in the TDM portal task's window and enable the user to override the default distribution values in the TDM task.
+- Set the distribution's input as **external** in order to display the parameters in the TDM portal task's window and enable the user to override the default distribution values in the TDM task.

 - **Examples:**